uwspstar/20-Day-Challenge-List/C#/1-50 Interview Questions.md

 #### English Explanation:

 **Events** in C# are a mechanism for communication between objects.
-They enable a class or object to notify other classes or objects when something of interest occurs.
-Events are based on **delegates** and are typically used in implementing the **Observer pattern**, where one object (the publisher) raises an event, and
+They `enable a class or object to notify other classes or objects when something of interest occurs`.
+Events are based on **delegates** and are typically used in implementing the [**Observer pattern**](https://github.com/uwspstar/20-Day-Challenge-List/blob/main/C%23/Observer%20Patter.md), where one object (the publisher) raises an event, and

  other objects (the subscribers) respond to it.